YoannaLa/Boutique_crossFit/README.md

 ## Media
-1. All the product images and descirptions - https://www.amazon.co.uk/
+1. All the product images and descriptions - https://www.amazon.co.uk/
 2. Main image - https://www.bing.com/images/

 ## Acknowledgements
 * A big thank you to some of the very dedicated tutors who clearly love their job
 * A thank you for all the advise I was able to search in Slack